muditsen/DailyCodingProblemKotlin/README.md

 3) **Day 2**: Given an array of integers, return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.

+4) **Day 3**: Given the root to a binary tree, implement serialize(root), which serializes the tree into a string, and deserialize(s), which deserializes the string back into the tree.

 ## Others